StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_v2.md

 This page describes the **Splunk topology V2 integration with StackState Agent V2**.

-If you are already running the Splunk topology integration using the StackState API-Integration Agent, see the instructions on how to:
+If you are already running the Splunk topology integration using StackState Agent V1, see the instructions on how to:

 * [Configure the Splunk topology V1 check](/stackpacks/integrations/splunk/splunk_topology.md)
 * [Upgrade an existing Splunk topology integration to use StackState Agent V2](/stackpacks/integrations/splunk/splunk_topology_upgrade_v1_to_v2.md)